arpitamangal/fill-missing-values-of-SST/README.md

 The data is obtained from Indian National Centre for Ocean Information Services Data Center.

-* Spatio-temporal data with a resolution of  0.25 degree X 0.25 degree
+* Spatio-temporal data with a resolution of  0.25° X 0.25°
 * Geographic area covered is 60–90°E and 20°N–2°S

 The average loss of this data set is about 86%.
 Temporal variability of total missing data presents an irregular distribution with minimum average missing data of about 40% to 60% and maximum average missing data of more than 90%.
 Typical missing data sizes are comparative large, covering most of the experimental area at a time.